Ettalong Beach

 Table Chart PROFILE FAQ

-Population growth drivers in Ettalong Beach are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ettalong Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Ettalong Beach statistical area (Lv2) is around 5,569.
-This figure reflects an increase of 408 people since the 2021 Census, which reported a population of 5,161.
-The change is inferred from AreaSearch's resident population estimate of 5,506 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 82 validated new addresses since the Census date.
-This results in a population density ratio of 3,128 persons per square kilometer, placing Ettalong Beach (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 7.9% since the 2021 census exceeded that of its SA3 area (3.1%) and SA4 region, marking it as a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+By Feb 2026, Ettalong Beach's population was estimated at around 5,573.
+This reflected an increase of 412 people since the 2021 Census, which reported a population of 5,161.
+The change was inferred from AreaSearch's estimate of 5,506 residents as of June 2024 and validation of 93 new addresses since the Census date.
+This resulted in a density ratio of 3,130 persons per square kilometer, placing Ettalong Beach in the upper quartile nationally according to AreaSearch assessments.
+The suburb's population growth of 8.0% since the 2021 census exceeded both its SA3 area (3.2%) and SA4 region, marking it as a growth leader.
+Overseas migration was the primary driver of this growth.

 Frequently Asked Questions - Population